StatStud/book-club/content/posts/trump.md

 - One of the worst fears we have is the fear to attempt something.
 - Not studying history is like being a leaf that didn't know it was part of a tree.
 - A champion is someone who gets up when he can't.
+- No one cares about the blood, sweat, and tears that art or beauty can require.
+It's the end result that matters.

 # Barack Obama Election Ushers in a different world